Design Docs at Google: How to Write Effective Software Design Documents

 A design doc isn’t just a formality.
 It’s how high-performing teams make big technical bets without blowing up scope, trust, or timelines.

 It’s the spec that ensures your new feature won’t get rolled back in prod.
 It’s the artifact that makes onboarding new engineers smooth instead of painful.
-It’s your pre-emptive defense against "Why didn’t you just use Redis?"
+It’s your pre-emptive defense against the dreaded, “Why didn’t you just use Redis?”

-Done right, a design doc answers one central question: Is this the right thing to build, and are we building it the right way?
+Is this the right thing to build, and are we building it the right way?

-Start here.
-Every strong design doc begins with a crisp articulation of the problem you're solving and why it matters.
+Every strong design doc begins with a crisp articulation of the problem you’re solving and why it matters.
 This is where you set the stakes and build shared understanding.

 Your goals section should answer: